paps/api-store/store/LinkedIn Message Sender/LinkedIn Message Sender.md

-# Automatically send personalized messages on LinkedIn and engage with your network at scale !
+# Automatically send personalized messages on LinkedIn and engage with your network at scale!

-Contacting a segment of your LinkedIn contacts through the LinkedIn chat is really tedious - especially when you have grown your network with Phantombuster:).
+Contacting a segment of your LinkedIn contacts through the LinkedIn chat is really tedious - especially when you have grown your network with Phantombuster.

-Let’s automate your LinkedIn messages.
+Let's automate your LinkedIn messages.
 Just feed our robots with a list of contacts and your message and they will take care of it for you.
 Each message will be personalized according to your needs, at the rythm that you choose.

-You’re now free to focus on what really matters : your contacts’ answers.
+You're now free to focus on what really matters : your contacts' answers.

 # What will you need? ⚙️

 - **Session cookie**: Your session cookie from LinkedIn.
 - **Spreadsheet URL**: The link of a Google Spreadsheet (or CSV) with the LinkedIn profile URLs you want to send messages to.